sachinym/dp-203-azure-data-engineer/MS-SPL-Create-and-run-data-pipeline-with-Data-Factory/Create-and-run-data-pipeline-with-Data-Factory-course.md

 1. Paste the copied token to a text file so you have it handy for later in this exercise.

-### Task3.2: Create a linked service in Azure Data Factory
+### Task 3.2: Create a linked service in Azure Data Factory

 1. Return to the Azure portal, and in the **dp203-*xxxxxxx*** resource group, select the **adf*xxxxxxx*** Azure Data Factory resource.